"What do you mean, Cynthia was attacked?!" Madison screeched into her cell phone.

-"It's alright, boss," Gary yelled right back at her; he and Bea probably being the only two in the club that could get away with it assuming that Bea ever showed enough emotion to actually yell.
+"It's all right, boss!"
+Gary yelled right back at her.
+He and Bea were probably the only two in the club that could get away with it assuming that Bea ever showed enough emotion to actually yell.
 "She's fine!
 She got a little scared is all.
 You know everyone at the club was warned about this bitch.
 I promise you, none of mine are going to get hurt!"

 "Everyone else is safe?
 No one hurt?"
 Madison asked worriedly.

 "Everyone's fine, boss," the huge were grinned over the phone at her mother hen attitude.